piotrmurach/finite_machine/README.md

   fm.current # => :green
 ```

-Finally, if you want to defer calling the initial state method pass the `:defer` option to `initial` helper.
+If you want to defer calling the initial state method pass the `:defer` option to the `initial` helper.

 ```ruby
   fm = FiniteMachine.define do